Feel over the moon at one of Tucson’s newest curated lifestyle shops 🌙

 “My goal is to just kind of bring sunshine and happiness to people,” said Jessie Senese, the owner of Pink Moon Mercantile.
 “I really wanted it to be a place where people can be seen and heard.
 And people come into the store all the time and they sometimes come in just because they feel so good when they're in there.
 It's almost like a hug to the universe.
 I just want it to make people happy and to have a place for people to go and find things that make them happy.”

-Senese carefully handpicks all of the items to sell in the store to make sure that they match Pink Moon Mercantile’s aesthetics, which she described as “eclectic, boho, colorful, curated and global.”
+Senese carefully handpicks all of the items to make sure they match Pink Moon Mercantile’s aesthetics, which she described as “eclectic, boho, colorful, curated and global.”

 But regardless of what the shop could have been named or what items it could have carried, Senese knew she was destined to open up a brick-and-mortar.